lxin/quic/README.md

             +--------------------------------------------------+     +--------------|

 ### Features
-#### most features from these RFCs are supported
+- Fundamental support for the following RFCs
   - RFC9000 - *QUIC: A UDP-Based Multiplexed and Secure Transport*
   - RFC9001 - *Using TLS to Secure QUIC*
   - RFC9002 - *QUIC Loss Detection and Congestion Control*
   - RFC9221 - *An Unreliable Datagram Extension to QUIC*
   - RFC9287 - *Greasing the QUIC Bit*
   - RFC9368 - *Compatible Version Negotiation for QUIC*
   - RFC9369 - *QUIC Version 2*
   - Handshake APIs for tlshd Use - *NFS/SMB over QUIC*

-#### some are still ongoing:
-- Performance Optimization
+- Next step
+  - Submit QUIC module to upstream kernel and libquic to ktls-utils.
+  - Create an Internet Draft For QUIC Sockets API Extensions.
+  - Implement HW crypto offloading infrastructure.

 ## INSTALL